j-sravya/j-sravya/README.md

 <p align="center">

-> **Good AI is not about replacing decisions.
+> **AI is not about replacing decisions.
 It's about helping people make better ones.**

 </p>